 Investing with BAI Capital

-We focus on private equity fund investments in the US Real Estate sector, applying capital in the development of new multi-family buildings, mixed-use commercial as well as in the redevelopment of upscale hotels.
+We provide access to private investment opportunities in the US Real Estate sector, applying capital in the development of new multi-family buildings, mixed-use commercial as well as in the redevelopment of upscale hotels.

 Fixed Income Investments